MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-known-user-groups.md

 ---
-Description: Learn how to create known user groups to use for package flighting and more.
+description: Learn how to create known user groups to use for package flighting and more.
 title: Create known user groups ms.date: 10/31/2018 ms.topic: article